liborty/rstats/README.md

 * Relationships between two vectors (of bytes)
 * Frequency count of bytes by their values (histogram, pdf, jointpdf)
-* Entropy, jointentropy, dependence (different algorithms to those in Vecg)
+* Entropy, jointentropy, independence (different algorithms to those in Vecg)

 ## Trait VecVec